lesterlimjj/tp/docs/DeveloperGuide.md

 * **Available Listing**: A listing that is currently on the market and open to being matched with buyers.
 It can appear in match and search results.
 * **Unavailable Listing**: A listing that is temporarily off the market (e.g. under offer or sold) and excluded from match and search results.

-Let me know if you'd like to also ad

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**